-For those indicators for which no IATI data can be found, information is gathered from what is published online by each organisation - either on their website or national platforms, such as the US Foreign Assistance Dashboard and the EU Aid Explorer.
-The sources of information must be easily accessible from the organisation's website.
+For those indicators for which no IATI data can be found, information is gathered from what is published online by each organisation on their website or data portal such as the US Foreign Assistance Dashboard or the EU Aid Explorer.
+The sources of information must be easily accessible from the organisation's website to be scored.